 - “Elf” your favorite neighbors.
 Similar to the Halloween “Boo” game, you can “Elf” a neighbor by secretly leaving a basket of treats at his/her front door along with a sign and a poem explaining how the game goes.
 You’ll find more info via Google search, the but whole idea is for your neighbor to “elf” someone else, and so on.

 - Host a Christmas movie night.
 They’re easy to host, as all you have to do is clean your home, decide on a few movies, and serve popcorn and hot chocolate.
-A few of our favorite movies of the season are Disney’s A Christmas Carol, The Polar Express, and The Star.
+A few of our favorite movies of the season are Disney’s A Christmas Carol, The Nutcracker and the Four Realms, The Polar Express, and The Star.
 For adults and teens, Little Women is a cozy feel-good favorite.

 - Do 12-Day Advent Gift Boxes.
 Candy-filled advent calendars are fun, but our new favorite thing is filling 12-Day Advent Gift Boxes which the kids start opening 12 days before Christmas which is December 13.
 The Advent Gift Boxes from World Market provide 12 equally divided “cubbies” in one cardboard box, and the cubbies are large enough for you to put something of substance inside such as a bag of cookies, pair of fuzzy socks, and other useful things.
 Get creative as you want to be with filling up boxes for your kids or even your spouse.
 On each designated day, they’ll punch through the paper opening of the cubby and retrieve their gift.